We spent some time yesterday afternoon reenacting the Thanksgiving story after reading these fun books.

 Finally they spot land far off in the distance…

-After reaching land and starting to settle in they meet the cutest little Indians you ever did see…
+After reaching land and starting to settle in they meet the cutest little Native Americans you ever did see…

-The Pilgrims made friends with the Indians and the Indians showed the pilgrims how to plant corn and other seeds…
+The Pilgrims made friends with the Native Americans they showed the pilgrims how to plant corn and other seeds…

 And after the garden had grown and was ready to harvest, they had a huge feast and gave thanks to God for all their blessings!
 I meant to pop popcorn with the kids to eat but the night got away from us.
 But we did make this adorable Indian Corn craft.